Dukeakj/verbose-spoon/rules.md

 ## How will will communicate difficulties with a task assigned to us
+We will use groupme to give a heads up to other members if there is an issue with a task, and if in person that member will communicate the problem to the group for everybody to solve.

 ## How we will back up each other to ensure that deadlines are not missed